msami-ullah-ai/Classical-Machine-Learning-CS229/02-Linear-Regression-and-Gradient-Descent/03-cost-function.md

 - only one global minimum,
 - no local minima traps.

-That means optimization becomes easier.
+That means optimization becomes easier and more reliable.

 ---